 To avoid legal issues, it is important to familiarize yourself with the local, state, and federal laws that govern rental properties in the Bay Area.
 This includes understanding California landlord-tenant law, especially the law about breaking a lease in California, fair housing laws, building codes, and zoning regulations.
 You should also be aware of any specific regulations that apply to your property, such as rent control ordinances or building permits.

-To ensure compliance with landlord-tenant laws, consult with legal professionals or property management companies specializing in rental property management.
+To ensure compliance with rental laws, consult with legal professionals or a rental property management company.
 These professionals can help you understand your legal obligations, draft rental agreements that comply with local and state laws, and ensure that your property meets all necessary building and safety codes.

 Two people shaking hands over a desk